-Tesla Autopilot blamed after latest crash
+Tesla hit police car 'while using Autopilot'

 In a statement, it added: "When using Autopilot, drivers are continuously reminded of their responsibility to keep their hands on the wheel."

+As yet, it has still to be confirmed that the Autopilot mode was indeed engaged.

-The California crash is the latest example of semi-autonomous vehicles struggling to detect stationary objects.
+The California crash appears to be the latest example of semi-autonomous vehicles struggling to detect stationary objects.
 A Tesla driving in Autopilot hit a stationary fire engine in Utah in May.

 According to a police report obtained by the Associated Press, the Tesla accelerated before it hit the vehicle.

-In Greece, a Tesla Model 3 crashed after the autopilot caused the car to suddenly veer right "without warning".
+It has also emerged that a Tesla Model 3 driver has blamed Autopilot for a crash in Greece last Friday, in which the car suddenly veered right "without warning".

-The driver of the crashed Model 3, You You Xue, voiced his concerns about Autopilot on Facebook.
+The motorist, You You Xue, voiced his concerns about Autopilot on Facebook.

-He wrote: "The vigilance required to use the software, such as keeping both hands on the wheel and constantly monitoring the system for malfunctions or abnormal behaviour, arguably requires significantly more attention than just driving the vehicle normally."
+"The vigilance required to use the software, such as keeping both hands on the wheel and constantly monitoring the system for malfunctions or abnormal behaviour, arguably requires significantly more attention than just driving the vehicle normally," he wrote.

+One influential tech industry-watcher has raised concern about Tesla's software, noting that Google's car division has claimed that an all-or-nothing approach is safer.

-Benedict Evans, partner at venture capital firm Andreessen Horowitz, tweeted; "There is a serious argument that the incremental, 'level 2/3' approach to autonomous cars followed by Tesla, where the human isn't driving but might might have to grab the wheel at any time, is actively dangerous and a technical dead end.
-Waymo decided not to do this at all."
+"There is a serious argument that the incremental, 'level 2/3' approach to autonomous cars followed by Tesla, where the human isn't driving but might have to grab the wheel at any time, is actively dangerous and a technical dead end," tweeted, a partner at the venture capital firm Andreessen Horowitz.

 - Self-driving shuttle bus in crash on first day